tum-pbs/pbdl-book/intro.md

 This _book_, where "book" stands for a collection of texts, equations, images and code examples, is maintained by the
 [TUM Physics-based Simulation Group](https://ge.in.tum.de).
-Feel free to contact us via [old fashioned email](mailto:i15ge@cs.tum.edu) if you have any comments.
+Feel free to contact us if you have any comments, e.g., via [old fashioned email](mailto:i15ge@cs.tum.edu).
 If you find mistakes, please also let us know!
 We're aware that this document is far from perfect, and we're eager to improve it.
 Thanks in advance!